Public Service Announcements (PSAs)

-If you are handling public relations outreach for a non-profit organization, one of the most effective communication opportunities at your disposal is the radio PSA, or Public Service Announcement.
-After tuning in over the years, you probably already have some idea of great radio PSA examples, such as “Buzzed Driving is Drunk Driving” and “Get Out the Vote.”
+If you are managing public relations outreach for a non-profit organization, one of the most effective communication opportunities available is the radio PSA, or Public Service Announcement.
+You probably already have some idea of great radio PSA examples, such as “Buzzed Driving is Drunk Driving” and “Get Out the Vote.”
 These community-oriented messages took advantage of a highly-engaged audience in a targeted medium that can effectively reach every geographic and demographic group in the United States.
 Your organization can do it, too.

 Looking for a better understanding of PSAs?
 See our full guide on what is a Public Service Announcement (PSA).